 - 2.3.1 The Board of Examiners takes decisions by a simple majority of votes.
-If the votes are equally divided the chair will have the casting vote. - 2.3.2 Subject to Articles 10.1 up to and including 10.12 of the Awb, the Board of Examiners can mandate the members or the official secretary of the Board of Examiners to take decisions on its behalf.
-The Board of Examiners will set this down in a mandate decision, which stipulates

-- the conditions under which mandataries can exercise their powers; sub-mandating is not possible.
-The Board of Examiners can withdraw the mandate at any time; this must be done in writing.
-The Board of Examiners will continue to have authority to exercise the mandated power. - 2.3.3 Mandataries take their decisions on the basis of the OER, these Rules and Regulations and previously determined policy, and in compliance with the conditions attached to the given mandate.
-The mandataries have to render account for their actions.
+If the votes are equally divided the chair will have the casting vote. - 2.3.2 The Board of Examiners can mandate its members or others who are qualified due to their function in writing to take certain decisions.
+The Board of Examiners can give the mandated person instructions regarding the execution of the mandated power.
+The Board of Examiners can withdraw the mandate at any time; this will be done in writing.
+The Board of Examiners will continue to have authority to exercise the mandated power. - 2.3.3 The mandated person takes decisions on the basis of the OER, these Rules and Regulations and previously determined policy, and in compliance with the conditions attached to the given mandate.
+The mandated persons or institutions have to render account for their actions.
 The method of rendering account must be established in advance.
-In the event of divergence from previously determined policy, decisions will be taken by the full Board of Examiners. - 2.3.4 The Board of Examiners has in any case established the following: - a. the duties that are mandated to the various members and the official secretary, including the way in which they render account for their decision-making; - b. internal procedures relating to: - the appointment of examiners; - assuring the quality of examinations; - requests for exemption; - fraud: - the BSA (binding study advice); - handling requests for final examinations; - c. the recording of the members' signatures; - d. the frequency of meetings and public access or confidentiality of the matters covered and discussed by the Board of Examiners. - 2.3.5 The Board of Examiners must keep a proper archive of the decisions it has taken in accordance with article 2.3.4 and of the decisions it has taken regarding students' requests. - 2.3.6 The Board of Examiners does not have the authority to determine the result of examinations, including theses, in the event of a dispute about their assessment. - 2.3.7 REPEALED - 2.3.8 Before making a decision on the basis of these Rules and Regulations, the Board of Examiners will seek advice from the coordinator of studies and/or student counsellor.
+In the event of divergence from previously determined policy, or topics for which the OER or this document are insufficient, decisions will be taken by the full Board of Examiners. - 2.3.4 The Board of Examiners has in any case established the following: - a. the composition of the Board of Examiners - b. the duties, powers and responsibilities of the chair, deputy chair, other members and the board secretary - c. the duties that are mandated, and to which officer or authority those duties are mandated including the way in which they render account for their decision-making; - d. internal procedures relating to: - the appointment of examiners; - assuring the quality of examinations; - requests for exemption; - fraud: - the BSA (binding study advice); - decision study progress (Momi); - handling requests for final examinations. - e. the recording of the members' signatures;

+- f. the frequency of meetings and public access or confidentiality of the matters covered and discussed by the Board of Examiners. - 2.3.5 The Board of Examiners must keep a proper archive of the decisions it has taken. - 2.3.6 The Board of Examiners does not have the authority to determine the result of examinations, including theses, in the event of a dispute about their assessment.